foxBMS/documentation/doc/sphinx/software_documentation/modules/ltc/ltc.rst

 Temperature Sensor Assignment
 -----------------------------

-For temperature sensors, the variable is used to give the correspondence between the channel measured and the index used:
+For temperature sensors, the following variable is used to give the correspondence between the channel measured and the index used:

 .. code-block:: C